 9.2 Functional description

 TG4ab editor, modify the subclause 9.2.2 as follows (track changes ON):

-9.2.2 Outgoing frame security procedure
+9.2.2 Outgoing frame security procedure for frames that are not compressed PSDUs

+This procedure shall only be used for outgoing frames that are not compressed PSDUs.
+For compressed PSDUs, the procedure in 9.2.12 is used instead.

 The inputs to this procedure are the frame to be secured and the SecurityLevel, KeyIdMode, KeySource, and KeyIndex parameters.
 MLME-START.request primitive gives SecurityLevel, KeyIdMode, KeySource and KeyIndex for Beacon frames and Coordinator Realignment commands.
 If the frame was generated in response to an MLME or MCPS primitive, then the value of SecurityLevel, KeyIdMode, KeySource, and KeyIndex are set to the corresponding values of the primitive parameters.
 Otherwise, the inputs are as follows:

 …

 TG4ab editor, add the following entries to the end of Table 9-1 as follows (track changes ON):